s-gbz/grilborzer.github.io/_posts/2020-02-06-the-lodge-review.md

 I think this is highly ironic considering the wicked games they played with Grace.

 We know that humans are capable of lying, deceiving and torturing, but
-- .. who else believed that Aidan and Mia were genuinly shocked when their belongings disappeared?
+- .. who else believed that Aidan and Mia were genuinely shocked when their belongings disappeared?
-- .. who else thought that Aidan was genuinly surprised when Grace confronted him about spying on her?
+- .. who else thought that Aidan was genuinely surprised when Grace confronted him about spying on her?
-- .. who would assume that **a couple of 14 (?) year olds would torture an innocent, traumatized woman?**
+- .. who would assume that **a couple of 14 (?) year old's would torture an innocent, traumatized woman?**

-I would assume this a rather unnatural behaviour for kids.
+I would assume this a rather unnatural behavior for kids.

-## Aidans indications of Antisocial Personality Disorder
+## Aidan's indications of Antisocial Personality Disorder
 Consider the [WHOs characteristics](https://www.who.int/classifications/icd/en/bluebook.pdf) of dissocial personality disorder.
 > It is characterized by at least 3 of the following:
 >